elixir-europe/rdmkit/pages/your_tasks/data_analysis.md

     * If you need to use multiple tools in a pipeline, find Conda or container images, compose them in a Computational Workflow.
     * If you need to run tools in a cloud instance, but it has nothing preinstalled, use Conda or containers to ensure installation on cloud VM matches your local machine.
     * If you just need a particular open source tool installed, e.g. ImageMagick, check the document how to install: _For Ubuntu 20.04, try `apt install imagemagick`_.
+* Domain specific solutions that make use of containers to benchmark and reproducibly deploy workflows exist, including {% tool "biaflows" %} for bioimage data.

 ## How can you use workflow management systems for reproducible data analysis?